joseech28/osTicket-PostInstalls/README.md

 <img src="https://imgur.com/iW1hwOC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. Configure Teams
-Admin Panel -> Agents -> Teams
-Level I Support
-Level II Support
+3. To configure teams within the Admin Panel, navigate to the Agents tab and select Teams.
+This option is only available to Level I and Level II Support agents.
+From there, you can manage and assign team members, set up escalation paths, and monitor team performance metrics.

 </p>
 <br />